micmejia/bible-dump/NKJV/John/John 4.md

 So when He came to Galilee, the Galileans received Him, having seen all the things He did in Jerusalem at the feast; for they also had gone to the feast. ## A Nobleman's Son Healed

 ###### 46
 So Jesus came again to Cana of Galilee where He had made the water wine.
-And there was a certain [^b]nobleman whose son was sick at Capernaum.
+And there was a certain nobleman whose son was sick at Capernaum.

 ###### 47
 When he heard that Jesus had come out of Judea into Galilee, he went to Him and implored Him to come down and heal his son, for he was at the point of death.